Luis Garcia Player Props: Nationals vs. Mets

 Luis Garcia At The Plate

-- Garcia is batting .222 with two doubles, two home runs and four walks.
+- Garcia has two doubles, two home runs and five walks while hitting .209.

-- He has homered in two of 17 games played this season, and in 2.9% of his plate appearances.
+- He has homered in two of 18 games played this year, and in 2.7% of his plate appearances.

-- In seven games this year (41.2%), Garcia has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (38.9%), Garcia has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.